 Striker ignored his brother’s subtle protest that he was being too protective.
 Radiation sickness was not an option as far as he was concerned.
 He had dealt with radiation victims during the war, both live ones and dead ones.

 “Three, two, one, calibrated!”
 Billy called out when the machine gave a small ping.

-This time, Billy took the time to move the meter back and forth across the entire expanse of the crash alley.
+This time, Billy carefully moved the meter back and forth across the entire expanse of the crash alley.
 “It’s not hot,” he announced.
 “The RAD line is no higher than point three and the signal bands are green.
-So, if you haven’t any more objections, I will now proceed to yon piece of space junk,” he finished, sweeping a hand toward the spacecraft for emphasis.
+So, if you don’t have any more objections, I will now proceed to yon piece of space junk,” he finished, sweeping a hand dramatically toward the spacecraft for emphasis.

 “Not yet!
 Just stay put until I run a backup check,” Striker stated as he took out his own scanner.

 As Striker waited for his machine to calibrate, he quoted from his favorite off-planet survival guide.
 “Fact number three: If you are too bloody lazy to scan, you are too bloody stupid to live!”
 Striker smiled as he saw Billy’s head swing toward him.
 “That axiom can be found along with nine others in “The Bloody Field Guide to Space Survival,” by Lord Allard Krake.
 Have you read it?” he asked.